Skip to main content

 Use the pxctl volume clone command to create a volume clone from a volume or snapshot.

-To view the in-built help, run the pxctl volume clone command with the --help flag:
+To view the in-built help, run the pxctl volume clone command with the --help flag.

 Usage:

-pxctl volume clone [flags]
+pxctl volume restore [flags]

 Aliases: